-As an effort that got started in FY 2013 and continued into FY 2014 and FY 2015, RMAP will continue to be the coordinating agency to updating the Greenway Plan for the metro area in FY 2016.
-It is anticipated that the 4th version of the two-county regional Greenway Plan and Map will be finished by the end of fiscal year 2015.
-This 2015 edition updates recent property acquisitions and other technical GIS information that has been added.
-Also, as a result of staffing changes at RMAP and the emphasis that RMAP is placing on planning & environmental linkages, this 4th version of the map and plan will continue to be a major work activity.
-For this next version, a companion Greenway Planning document will accompany the map.
-During FY 2016, staff will continue to update the GIS data layers and coordinate with the RMAP Technical Committee, other agencies that have a strong interest in this planning effort and the general public.
+As an effort that began in FY 2013, RMAP will continue to be the coordinating agency to updating the Greenway Plan for the metropolitan planning area in FY 2017 and beyond.

+The 4th version of the Boone and Winnebago County Greenways Map was completed in late 2015.
+It is important to also note that a companion Greenways Planning Document was developed with the Greenways Map.
+A written document has not been produced since the first map was developed in 1997.
+The Greenways Planning Committee felt that this was a very important task to complete with any future map updates as well.
+The 2015 edition updates recent property acquisitions, floodplains, steep slopes, and other technical GIS information that has been added.
+Also, as a result of staffing changes at RMAP and the emphasis that RMAP is placing on transportation planning & environmental linkages, this 4th version of the map and plan will continue to be a major work activity.
+During FY 2017, staff will continue to update the GIS data layers and coordinate with the RMAP Technical Committee, Winnebago County GIS, other partner agencies, and the general public that have a strong interest in this planning effort.

-Assisted by - Rockford Park District, Winnebago County Forest Preserve District, Belvidere Township Park District, Boone County Conservation District, Natural Land Institute and the Illinois Department of Natural Resources.
+Assisted by - Rockford Park District, Winnebago County Forest Preserve District, Belvidere Township Park District, Boone County Conservation District, Natural Land Institute, Boone County Soil and Water Conservation District, Winnebago County Soil and Water Conservation District, and the Illinois Department of Natural Resources.